 1967: The Beatles finished “A Day in the Life” with the recording of the song’s final piano chord.
 Initially using three pianos, John Lennon, Paul McCartney, Ringo Starr and assistant Mal Evans all played an E major chord.
 It took nine attempts to record a satisfactory version, as the five performers had trouble hitting the chord at precisely the same time.

-1969: The Beatles began work on their Abbey Road album, recording basic tracks for “I Want You (She’s So Heavy)” at Trident Studios in London shortly after the band had finished shooting for their Let It Be film.
+1969: The Beatles began work on their eleventh studio album, Abbey Road, recording basic tracks for “I Want You (She’s So Heavy)” at Trident Studios in London shortly after the band had finished shooting for their Let It Be film.

 1969: A week after becoming the group’s first #1 on the Billboard Hot 100, “Everyday People” by Sly and the Family Stone became their first #1 on the R&B singles chart.